CFP: SSHA Chicago 2016 - Historical Geography and GIS Network (February 20 deadline)

-The Historical Geography Network of the Social Science History Association invites you to take part in the 39th annual meeting of the SSHA, November 6-9, 2014 in Toronto, Ontario.
+The Historical Geography Network of the Social Science History Association invites you to take part in the 40th annual meeting of the SSHA, November 12-15, 2015 in Baltimore Maryland.

 We are seeking complete panels as well as individual papers.

 The Historical Geography Network has an active membership of scholars who utilize geographic information systems (GIS) and other spatial tools to tackle a wide range of historical problems.
 We also offer a place for human geographers who study spatial relationships of cultural, social, and environmental change and continuity.
 We encourage papers and panels that utilize spatial concepts, geographic thinking and various methods to ask new historical questions as well as to revisit old ones.
-A number of interesting panel themes were suggested during the annual general meeting in Chicago.
 Examples include but are not limited to:

 - Racial Spaces and Segregation